 The determination of a resampled efficient frontier is complex; Michaud has patented it.
 Although his book exposes the core of the method that he believes improves on forecast error, there is no empirical evidence provided in the book that a resampled efficient frontier has this desirable effect.
+Interested optimization.
+See Rowland and Conde [1996] regarding the influence of tax policy on optimal portfolios and the desirability of longer term planning horizons.

-Interested readers are directed to his book.
+readers are directed to his book.
 The concept of an efficient surface espoused in our paper is built on different constructs.
 We will readdress the important work of Michaud at a later point in the paper.
 We now turn to the definition and measurement of an efficient surface.